Entrepreneurship Co-op Work Term

 Co-operative Education & Career Services (CECS) recognizes there is tremendous learning potential for co-op students interested in starting their own business venture for a work term.
 While it takes a great deal of planning and dedication, an entrepreneurial work term can offer a transformational learning experience.
 From developing a business strategy and pitching your business, to engaging with community partners and future customers, Entrepreneurship Co-op (E Co-op) provides guidance and the great opportunity to bring your ideas to life.

-Co-operative Education programs at the University of Guelph are accredited through the Canadian Association for Co-operative Education (CAFCE).
+Co-operative Education programs at the University of Guelph are accredited through by Co-operative Education and Work-Integrated Learning Canada (CEWIL).
 This means we meet specific accreditation standards to ensure quality co-op programming.
-CAFCE defines Entrepreneurship Co-op as a work term(s) in which a student further develops or starts their own business.
+CEWIL defines Entrepreneurship Co-op as a work term(s) in which a student further develops or starts their own business.
 The student(s) is the owner of the company and considered an entrepreneur.
 It is not an employer-employee type of relationship as in a typical co-op work term.

 The Hub Incubator Program